 Their use in industrial material processing was, however, only possible due to a change in the laser’s construction, namely, the development of the diode bar.
-This is a heat sink, on which many laser diodes are mounted side by side, so that one diode laser can work with hundreds of single laser emitters.
-This approach was further expanded during the technological development.
-High power diode lasers, like those that Laserline produces and sells, are made of stacked diode bars, namely the so-called stacks.
-In any laser, and depending on the target output power, there are several of those stacks.
-In all laser diodes, the emitted light in the bars and stacks is optically combined while laser power is thus added to a high-performance system.
-At the dawn of the industrial diode laser technology, people were already proud of 1 kW.
-Today, Laserline’s diode lasers are offered as standard in power ranges between 500 W and 25 kW, and with special configurations, even up to 60 kW are attained in tests, while 100 kW are possible with the current construction method.
+This is a heat sink with lots of laser diodes mounted side by side, meaning that one diode laser can work with hundreds of single laser emitters.
+This approach was further expanded during its technological development.
+High-power diode lasers, like those that Laserline produces and sells, are made from stacked diode bars, known as the stacks.
+There are several of these stacks in a laser, depending on the target output power.
+In all laser diodes, the emitted light is combined on an optical level in the bars and stacks, withthe laser power being added up to create a high-performance system.
+At the dawn of industrial diode laser technology, 1 kW was enough of a figure to make people proud.
+Today, Laserline’s diode lasers are offered as standard in power ranges between 500 W and 25 kW, and with special configurations, even up to 60 kW can be attained in tests.
+Amazingly, 100 kW can be possible with the current construction method.